- Books, Literature, and Writing»

 Interview your character.
 Ask your character what he (or she) wants the world to know about him.
 Let the answers bubble up from your subconscious and write it all down.
 Then ask what he wants you to hide, and why.
 Ask as many questions as possible, and get to know this person's personality well, as you'll be living with him for months to come.

-Conflict in middle grade novels
+Conflict in novels written for children

 ...every novel needs conflict.